Burlington House: Linnean Society of London

 - Banks & Barry, 1873

 The Linnean Society of London occupies a unique and prestigious location on Piccadilly, and is one of the five Learned Societies occupying the Courtyard of Burlington House.
-As well as providing a home for its collections and a handsome location to host meetings and events, the Society has always offered the wider academic and amateur communities access to these Rooms, recognising this as a contribution towards communication and exchange of ideas in the biological sciences.
+As well as providing a home for its natural history collections the Society hosts regular meetings with the majority of events open to the general public.
+The Linnaean Collections, including specimens of plants, fish, shells and insects as well as Linnaeus’ library and letters, are housed in a climate-controlled vault.

 In 1969 the building was redeveloped to incorporate a climate controlled vault for the Linnaean Collections, which still form the key source for identification of plants and animals worldwide.
 The changes also provided new office accommodation (using the old post office).

 The Meeting Room, with an oak display bench engraved with Linnaeus’ signature flower Linnaea borealis, has retained its original character while providing modern audio-visual facilities.
 Refurbished in its original period style, the Meeting Room is in frequent use both for public lectures, conferences, and also used by a number of other organisations.
 Portraits include past Presidents and Vice-Presidents such as Robert Brown, George Bentham, Sir John Lubbock and Walter Percy Sladen.
 Particularly notable is the original painting of Charles Darwin by John Collier.
 It is now partnered by a specially commissioned posthumous portrait of Alfred Russel Wallace, co-discoverer of the theory of evolution by natural selection.
 Papers by Darwin and Wallace were presented to the Society in its former accommodation in Burlington House.
 The room in which that meeting took place in 1858 has been renovated by the Royal Academy.